RaulRC/beeva-poc-nifi-usecases/README.md

 * Generate IBM Watson Tone Analyzer credentials
 * Tweet feeding
-* Extracting values
+* Extracting values from each tweet
 * Sending to watson
 * Receiving response and formatting
 * Sending to ElasticSearch
-* Transform response
-* Storing response

 [ SCREENSHOT HERE ]